DataDog/datadog-sync-cli/README.md

 ## Best practices

 Many Datadog resources are interdependent.
-For example, Users resource references Roles and Dashboards can include widget which use Monitors or Synthetics resources.
-To ensure these dependencies are not broken, the datadog-sync tool imports and sync these resources in a specific order.
-See the order(top -> bottom) in the [Supported resources](#supported-resources).
+For example, Users resource references Roles and Dashboards can include widgets which use Monitors or Synthetics.
+To ensure these dependencies are not broken, the datadog-sync tool imports and syncs these in a specific order.
+See the order(top -> bottom) in the [Supported resources](#supported-resources) section below.

 If importing/syncing resources individually, ensure resource dependencies are imported and synced as well: